 Senior Vice President Investor Relations

-Ms. Paugh joined the original Marriott Corporation in 1980 as a financial analyst in corporate financing planning.
-Prior to joining Marriott, she held finance positions at Ford Motor Company in Dearborn, Mich.
+Ms. Paugh joined the original Marriott Corporation in 1980 as a financial analyst in Corporate Financing Planning.
+Before joining Marriott, she held finance positions at Ford Motor Company in Dearborn, MI.

-Ms. Paugh was named the number one Investor Relations Professional for Gaming and Lodging for the sellside by Institutional Investor Magazine for 2012, 2013, and 2014.
-In 2010 and 2011, Ms. Paugh was named the number one Investor Relations Professional for Gaming and Lodging for the buyside by Institutional Investor magazine.
+Ms. Paugh was named top Investor Relations Professional for Gaming and Lodging by Institutional Investor magazine in 2012, 2013 and 2014.
 In 2009, she was named runner-up for Best Investor Relations Officer Mid-Cap and runner-up for Best Overall Investor Relations Program by Investor Relations magazine.

-She received a bachelor’s degree in economics and a M.B.A. degree from the University of Maryland, College Park.
+She received a bachelor’s degree in Economics and a MBA degree from the University of Maryland.

 David A. Rodriguez †